ChainAgnostic/CAIPs/CAIPs/caip-282.md

 #### Signing

-This same channel uuid can then be used for a connected session using the [CAIP-27][caip-27] which then would use the sessionId from the established connection to identify incoming payloads that need to be respond and also which chainId is being targetted.
+This same channel `uuid` can then be used for a connected session using [CAIP-27][caip-27] which then would use the `sessionId` from the established connection to identify incoming payloads that need to be respond to, and also which `chainId` is being targetted.

 #### UUIDs

 The generation of UUIDs is crucial for this messaging interface to work seamlessly for the users.

-A wallet provider MUST generate UUIDs always distinctly for each webpage loaded and they must not be re-used without a session being established between the application and the wallet with the user's consent.
+A wallet provider MUST always generate UUIDs distinctly for each web page loaded, and they must not be re-used without a session being established between the application and the wallet with the user's consent.

-A UUID can be re-used as a sessionId if and only if the CAIP-25 or CAIP-222 has been prompted to the user and the user has approved its permissions to allow the application to make future signing requests.
+A UUID can be re-used as a `sessionId` if and only if the [CAIP-25] or [CAIP-222] procedure has been prompted to the user and the user has approved its permissions to allow the application to make future signing requests.

-Once established the UUID is used as sessionId also for the CAIP-27 payloads which can verify that incoming messages are being routed through the appropriate channels.
+Once established, the UUID is used as `sessionId` for the [CAIP-27] payloads, which can verify that incoming messages are being routed through the appropriate channels.

 ## Rationale

-Browser wallets differentiate themselves because they can be installed by users without the application developer require any further integration.
-Therefore we optimize for a messaging interface that leverages the two-way communication available to browser wallets to make themselves discoverable and negotiate a set of parameters that enable not only easy human readability with a clear name and icon but also machine-readability using strong identifiers with uuid and rdns.
+Browser wallets differentiate themselves because they can be installed by users without the application developer requiring any further integration.
+Therefore, we optimize for a messaging interface that leverages the two-way communication available to browser wallets to make themselves discoverable, and negotiate a set of parameters that enable not only easy human readability with a clear name and icon but also machine-readability using strong identifiers with uuids and rdns.

-The choice for using window.postMessage is motivated by expanding the range of wallet providers it can support which would include not only browser extensions that can alternatively use window.dispatchEvent but instead it would cover also Inline Frames, Service Workers, Shared Workers, etc.
+The choice for using `window.postMessage` is motivated by expanding the range of wallet providers it can support, including browser extensions that can alternatively use `window.dispatchEvent` but instead it would also cover Inline Frames, Service Workers, Shared Workers, and more.

-The use of UUID for message routing is important because while RDNS is useful for identifying the wallet provider, it causes issues when it comes to the session management of different webpages connected to the same wallet provider or even managing stale sessions which can be out-of-sync.
-Since UUID generation is derived dynamically on page load then wallet providers can track these sessions more granularly rather than making assumptions around webpage URL and RDNS relationship.
+The use of UUID for message routing is important because while RDNS is useful for identifying the wallet provider, it causes issues when it comes to the session management of different webpages connected to the same wallet provider or even managing stale sessions, which can be out-of-sync.
+Since UUID generation is derived dynamically on page load, wallet providers can track these sessions more granularly rather than making assumptions around the webpage URL and RDNS relationship.

 The existing standards around provider authorization (CAIP-25) and wallet authentication (CAIP-222) are fundamental to this experience because they create clear intents for a wallet to "connect" with a webpage url after it's been discovered.
 This standard does not enforce either one but strongly recommends these standards as the preferred interface for connecting or authenticating a wallet.

-Finally the use of CAIP-27 leverages the work above to properly target signing requests that are intended to be prompt to wallet users which will include a sessionId and chainId in parallel with the pre-established sessions using either CAIP-25 or CAIP-222
+Finally the use of CAIP-27 leverages the work above to properly target signing requests that are intended to be prompt to wallet users which will include a `sessionId` and `chainId` in parallel with the pre-established sessions using either CAIP-25 or CAIP-222

 ## Test Cases

-Here is a test case where we demonstrate a scenario with logic from both a blockchain library and a wallet provider
+Here is a test case where we demonstrate a scenario with logic from both a blockchain library and a wallet provider.

 Logic from the blockchain library: